 These models will typically be sold in a package with everything you need to hit the water (except a life jacket), including the board, fins, leash, paddle, pump, and carrying bag.
 They usually have simple, lightweight designs without a ton of bells and whistles.
 However, they usually include basic accessories, like an aluminum paddle and a thin, lightweight carry bag.

 If you’re a beginner paddler, looking for a board for your kids or family, and plan to paddle on calm water like a lake, calm river, or protected ocean, we’d recommend a budget board.
-The Funwater Discovery has a pretty simple design and basic features but has everything you need to hit the water for a rock-bottom price.
-For about the same price, the ROC Kahuna has a little nicer quality and a few extra features and accessories.
+At $380, the Retrospec Weekender Plus is an incredible budget option that paddles well and includes kayak conversion accessories.
+Ringing in at $250, the ROC Kahuna was our top pick budget board thanks to its incredible price and reliable construction.

 Mid-Tier Boards ($600-$900)